wyn/baking-potato/README.md

 Baking-potato is written in [LIGO](https://ligolang.org/docs/intro/introduction) (caml syntax) and runs on the Tezos blockchain.

 A working [prototype](https://florencenet.tzkt.io/KT1TzA4siyBUa6gkfAQgY2s81jYCwsf69Xr6/operations/) has been originated on the [Florence testnet](https://florencenet.tzkt.io/).

+There is no front-end as yet, all interactions must be done with the command-line.

 Baking-potato has two contracts